 Building connections.
-It’s something all of us do throughout our lives—from the playground and the campus to the dating scene and the workplace.
+It’s something all of us do throughout our lives—from the playground and the classroom to the neighborhood and the job-site.
 In the professional world, building and maintaining connections (often referred to with the term “networking”) is relevant all the time.
 But now, as the construction industry is booming, the need to sustain existing connections, reconnect, and make new connections is more important than ever.
-Industry expert Katie Mariani, Senior HBA and Affinity Program Coordinator at Builders Mutual, provides valuable insight into the whys and hows of professional connectivity.
+Industry expert Katie Mariani, External Engagement Manager at Builders Mutual, provides valuable insight into the whys and hows of professional connectivity.

 Levels of connection

 Our industry is, at its base, very personal.
 Construction professionals build homes, offices, and other commercial spaces where life happens.
 So, trust is at the foundation of every business relationship.
 We all prefer doing business with someone we know and are familiar with, because we want to have confidence that certain standards will be met and that work will be done well, correctly, and safely.
 And trust begets trust.
 The more trustworthy you are, the more others will trust—and use—your company.
 Likewise, the more you can trust a partner, vendor, or supplier, the more work you will give them.
 With so many trades (and multiple companies) involved in every construction job, the right connections can create or inhibit success.

 So where, how, and why does connectivity happen?
 Both personally and professionally, there are circles of connection, and it’s no different within the construction industry.

 - COMMUNITY.
 The community where you do business is the foundational network to solidify.
 When you do good work for customers, those customers will talk—and when the work is shoddy, they’ll talk even more.
 So, with every project, it’s vital to pursue excellence in action, attitude, and responsiveness.
 Because regardless of your connections elsewhere, if you don’t have a solid reputation in your community, you won’t get work.